-Modifications may be approved by the planning commission or approved with conditions only upon an affirmative vote of at least two-thirds of the members of the planning commission who are present and voting.
+Modifications may be approved by the planning commission or approved with conditions only upon an affirmative vote of at least a simple majority of the members of the planning commission who are present and voting.
 The planning commission must state the reasons for approval of the modification, which must be included in the official minutes of the meeting.

-10-080 ADMINISTRATIVE MODIFICATIONS34
+10-080 ADMINISTRATIVE MODIFICATIONS